-1. Select in the library tree the edition to be downloaded (it can be the current edition as well).

-- 2. From the context menu select the Download... function.
+- 1. On the elements list select the edition to be downloaded (it can be the current edition as well). - 2.
+From the context menu select the Download... function.
 Alternatively, the toolbar button or main menu options can be used. - 3.
 In the first step (Figure 3.23, "Download Wizard publication file selection page") select the local disk directory the publication files shall be stored in.